peerkar/liferay-gsearch/README.md

 # 5 Project Modules <a name="Modules"></a>

-## gsearch-core-api <a name="Modules_Api"></a>
+## gsearch-core-api
 API module for the backend logic.

-## gsearch-core-impl <a name="Modules_Impl"></a>
+## gsearch-core-impl
 Implementation module for the backend logic.

-## gsearch-query-api <a name="Modules_Query"></a>
+## gsearch-query-api
 This module contains contains the extension for portal search API's StringQuery type, the QueryStringQuery query type.

-## gsearch-web <a name="Modules_Web"></a>
+## gsearch-web
 UI module written using SOY & Metal.js.

+## gsearch-mini-web
+Miniportlet for adding a search field into a theme.
+Please see the gsearch-test-theme for an example.

+## gsearch-test-theme
+A test theme embedding miniportlet into it.

 ## gsearch-audience-targeting <a name="Modules_Audience_Targeting"></a>
 Module enabling Audience Targeting support.

 ## gsearch-elasticsearch-adapter <a name="Modules_Adapter"></a>
-A custom Elasticsearch adapter which adds some suggester analysis settings and fully implements the Elasticsearch QueryStringQuery into Liferay portal search API.
-Please see the adapter in its' [own repo](https://github.com/peerkar/gsearch-elasticsearch-adapter)
+A custom Elasticsearch adapter implementing Elasticsearch QueryStringQuery translator into Liferay portal search API.
+It has also index setting customizations: custom analyzers for keyword suggester and ascii folding filter for the title, description and content fields to better support non-ascii characters (for us non English speaking people).

+Please see the adapter in its' [own repo](https://github.com/peerkar/gsearch-elasticsearch-adapter).

 # 6 Installation <a name="Installation"></a>
 If you find the instructions insufficient or need more information, please leave a ticket and I'll do my best.

-If you are updating the modules, please remove the older versions from osgi/modules first.
+__If you are updating the modules__:

+* Please remember to remove the older versions from osgi/modules and clean up osgi/state folder first.
+* Please check the configuration file for changes.
+Preferably put the sample configuration file in the [latest folder](https://github.com/peerkar/liferay-gsearch/tree/master/latest/) to the osgi/configs folder.

 ## Step 1 <a name="Installation_1"></a>

 ### Option 1 (The Easy Way)

-Download followin jars from [latest folder](https://github.com/peerkar/liferay-gsearch/tree/master/latest/dxp) and deploy:
+Download following jars from [latest folder](https://github.com/peerkar/liferay-gsearch/tree/master/latest/dxp) and deploy:

 * fi.soveltia.liferay.gsearch.core-api-VERSION.jar
 * fi.soveltia.liferay.gsearch.core-impl-VERSION.jar